 Ma Shi Chau Nature Trail: trail condition

-Ma Shi Chau Nature Trail is an easy trek on the south part of Ma Shi Chau Island.
+Ma Shi Chau Nature Trail is an easy trek on the southern part of Ma Shi Chau Island.
 The path goes inland a bit, where there is some shade from the trees.
 And it occasionally takes you back out to the coast, where you trek across beaches and over different types of rocks.

 See different rock formations along Ma Shi Chau Nature Trail

-The information board at the beginning of Ma Shi Chau Nature Trail detailed the different types of rock formations, including sandstone, mudstone, quartzite, siltstone and many more.
+At the beginning of the nature trail, the information board detailed the different rock formations, including sandstone, mudstone, quartzite, siltstone and many more.

 Arrive at the Ma Shi Chau Viewing Point

-But it is clear that this is the end of Ma Shi Chau Nature Trail because there is no path beyond this point.
+But it is clear that this is the end of the nature trail, as there is no path beyond this point.
 So take it all in – take in the views of the 8 peaks of Pat Sin Leng and Plover Cove Reservoir.

-And also take a look at the clear turquoise water.
+And take a look at the clear turquoise water.
 I hardly see water this clear in Hong Kong!

 Backtrack the entire way to the minibus stop